schneider7/GitHooks/README.md

   If you're deploying to Heroku, you can create a config variable called GITHUB_TOKEN in the settings of your app, and a config variable called BASE_URL with the information from above.

-  More generally, you can include the environment variables at the server level, however your deploy your app.
+  More generally, you need to include the environment variables at the server level, however your deploy your app.
+If you're using this engine, odds are you will know what this means.

-If you've mounted the engine properly, GitHooks will listen to GitHub webhooks whenever your app is active, at the URL you specify.
+If you've mounted the engine properly, GitHooks will listen to GitHub webhooks whenever your Rails app is active, at the URL you specify.

   Note: If the logs show `Authentication error` or `401: Bad credentials` errors, [your environment variables might need to be refreshed](https://stackoverflow.com/questions/29289833/environment-variables-cached-in-rails-config).
 This happened to me several times during development.